penn-wonderlab/penn-wonderlab.github.io/_projects/teacher-dashboard.md

 ---
-title: "LA Dashboard for Learning Design in Social Annotation Activities"
+title: "LA Dashboard for LD in Social Annotation"
 image:
 description: |
   supports teacher inquiry into the learning process of students and helps them reflect on and adjust their learning design.